 * Importers will bring in items from liquidation sales overseas.
-In order to take advantage of these sources it may be necessary to apply for importing permits, so take caution before proceeding with large orders.
+In order to take advantage of these sources, it may be necessary to apply for

 * Distributors will offer a variety of goods with discounts on bulk purchases.
 However, the prices for items offered by these suppliers are often higher than purchasing directly from a manufacturer.